-The PROXY option indicates that this is a request for a proxy.
-This option will only be honored if the ticket-granting ticket in the request has its PROXIABLE bit s request has its PROXIABLE bit set.
+4 PROXY request has its PROXIABLE bit set.
 The address(es) of the host from which the resulting ticket is to be valid are included in the addresses field of the request.

-PROXY

-The ALLOW-POSTDATE option indicates that the ticket to be issued is to have its MAY-POSTDATE flag set.
-It ALLOW-POSTDATE may only be set on the initial request, or in a subsequent request if the ticket-granting ticket on which it is based also has its MAY-POSTDATE flag set.

-The POSTDATED option indicates that this is a request for a postdated ticket.
-This option will only be honored if the ticket-granting ticket on which it is based has its has been reached.

-6 POSTDATED MAY-POSTDATE flag set.
-The resulting ticket will also have its INVALID flag set, and that flag may be reset by a subsequent request to the KDC after the starttime in the ticket
+5 ALLOW-POSTDATE The ALLOW-POSTDATE option indicates that the ticket to be issued is to have its MAY-POSTDATE flag set.
+It may only be set on the initial request, or in a subsequent request if the ticket-granting ticket on which it is based also has its MAY-POSTDATE flag set.
+6 POSTDATED The POSTDATED option indicates that this is a request for a postdated ticket.
+This option will only be honored if the ticket-granting ticket on which it is based has its MAY-POSTDATE flag set.
+The resulting ticket will also have its INVALID flag set, and that flag may be reset by a subsequent request to the KDC after the starttime in the ticket has been reached.
 7 UNUSED This option is presently unused.
 The RENEWABLE option indicates that the ticket to be issued is to have its RENEWABLE flag set.
-It may only be set on the initial request, or when the ticket-granting ticket on

-- 8 RENEWABLE which the request is based is also renewable.
-If this option is requested, then the rtime field in the request contains the desired absolute expiration time for the ticket. - 9 RESERVED Reserved for PK-Cross - 10-13 UNUSED These options are presently unused.

-The REQUEST-ANONYMOUS option indicates that the ticket to be issued is not to identify the user to which it was issued.
-Instead, the principal identifier is to be generic, as specified by the policy of the realm (e.g. usually
+It may only be set on the initial request, or when the ticket-granting ticket on 8 RENEWABLE which the request is based is also renewable.
+If this option is requested, then the rtime field in the request contains the desired absolute expiration time for the ticket.
+9 RESERVED Reserved for PK-Cross 10-13 UNUSED These options are presently unused.
+14 REQUEST-ANONYMOUS The REQUEST-ANONYMOUS option indicates that the ticket to be issued is not to identify the user to which it was issued.
+Instead, the principal identifier is to be generic, as specified by the policy of the realm (e.g. usually anonymous@realm).

-14 REQUEST-ANONYMOUS anonymous@realm).
 The purpose of the ticket is only to securely distribute a session key, and not to identify the user.
 The ANONYMOUS flag on the ticket to be returned should be set.
 If the local realms policy does not permit anonymous credentials, the request is to be rejected.